The Ugly Little Chicken. A Love Story.

 Cheez Whiz now had a name, but still no zing.
 No expression, no cute chicken characteristics.
 No personality.

-So when a friend lost one of their chickens to a fox I agreed to give him one of my chickens.
+So when a friend lost one of his chickens to a fox I agreed to give him one of my hens.
 I knew immediately it was going to be Cheez Whiz.
-I felt bad, but if I was going to part with one of my hens it was going to be her.
+I felt bad, but if I was going to part with one of my flock it was going to be her.

 I wanted to make room for an Ameraucana you see.
 They’re the chickens that I’ve always wanted.
 They’re one of only a few breeds of chickens that lay blue and green eggs.

-But … on Easter morning when my boyfriend surprised me up with a box full of brown egg laying Rhode Island Reds, I certainly wasn’t going to turn them away.
-Cute little day old fluffballs that they were.
+But … on Easter morning when my boyfriend surprised me up with a box full of day old Rhode Island Red fluffballs I certainly wasn’t going to turn them away.
+Even if they would only lay brown eggs.

-So I counted the days until my friend would pack Cheez Whiz into a cardboard box and take her away.
-Boring, ugly chicken.
+So I counted the days until my friend would pack boring, ugly chicken Cheez Whiz into a cardboard box and take her away.
+Then I could buy a blue egg laying chicken. .

-And then I got a phone call.
-He didn’t need an extra chicken anymore.
-He went out and bought himself a whole fleet of Ameraucanas!
+I got a phone call.
+My friend didn’t need an extra chicken anymore.
+He went out and bought himself a whole flock … of blue egg laying Ameraucanas.